jocelynshen/Chroniker/README.md

 Run twitter_skrape.py to generate your twitter account information

+## Usage and Structure

+MediaSkrape currently collects three types of media:
+  1. tweets
+  2. instagram posts
+  3. facebook posts

+Each one has two fields: *image* and *text*.
+Either may be null.

 ## Built With

 * [Tweepy](http://www.tweepy.org/) - Used to gather account information from Twitter